WPRJ: WPRJ FM

+The man known as “Gary B” worked with the radio station WCEN for 34 years and then began managing the Christian station WPRJ in Coleman in 1992.

 WPRJ FM came into existence when General Manager Gary "B" Bugh and wife Patty Jo had a desire to bring a 24-hour contemporary Christian radio station to the Central Michigan area.
 Gary was a Michigan radio personality who had worked at WCEN-AM & WCEN-FM for several years.

 After several failed attempts with different frequencies on AM or FM radio, WPRJ finally settled at 101.5 FM on December 7, 1992.
 For most of 1992, the station was only operational a few hours a day and had a combination Praise and Worship and Contemporary Christian format.
 This continued until the station became automated and affiliated with the MorningStar Radio Network.
 During this time, the station was Contemporary Christian in format and used their callsign as an acronym for promotions (We PRaise Jesus).
 Later, the station adopted the slogan "Piercing the Darkness with the Light of Christ," a phrase taken from the popular book, "Piercing the Darkness," by Frank E. Peretti.

 During these early years the station worked to build an audience and market itself as a Christian brand in Central Michigan.
 Jeff Schultz was the local voice in the mornings with the show "Daybreak".
 In addition to this role Jeff was also responsible for sales.
 Brian "Doc" Erwin (1992–2002), then a recent graduate of Spring Arbor University was later brought in to cover evenings and become the first music director.
 Tim Wright (1993–1996) was an on-air talent who would leave the station for full-time missions in Africa.
 Connie Weiber (1992–2006) and former executive board member was also prominent at this time as the Operations Manager and voice talent.
 During the early years the staff worked hard to promote a quality sound and build a local loyal audience.